Wednesday, 12 December 2018

 This chapel once belonged to the Bolognini family.
 The south wall, decorated by Giovanni da Modena, is filled with the Last Judgment, the Coronation of the Virgin Mary and Heaven and Hell, inspired by Dante’s descriptions and with a gigantic figure of Lucifer.

-Dante influenced on John Milton, Geoffrey Chaucer and Alfred Tennyson and his Inferno also strongly influenced TS Eliot’s The Waste Land.
+Dante influenced John Milton, Geoffrey Chaucer and Alfred Tennyson and his Inferno also strongly influenced TS Eliot’s The Waste Land.
 In the first poem¸ The Burial of the Dead, a latter-day Dante walks the streets of London seeing death all around him:

 I was neither